 A complete cam position trigger for early VW 16-valve motors (KR, PL, 9A, ABF, etc), this system is compatible with Bosch ECUs including M5.92 (USA AEB), M3.82, M3.83, ME7, and more.
 Remove the stock distributor.
 Drill/tap the exhaust cam to accept mounting hardware (M8x1.25).
-Then, bolt on this assembly and enjoy direct engine management support.
+Then, bolt on this assembly and enjoy modern engine management support.

-Bare head shown with USRT 16v Billet Coolant Neck
+Above: Bare head shown with USRT 16v Billet Coolant Neck

 Kit includes: Billet (6061) aluminum trigger assembly and stainless steel hardware.